junyanz/pytorch-CycleGAN-and-pix2pix/README.md

 Before you post a new question, please first look at the above Q & A and existing GitHub issues.

 ## Custom Model and Dataset
-If you plan to implement custom models and dataset for your mew applications, we provide a dataset [template](data/template_dataset.py) and a model [template](models/template_model.py) as a starting point.
+If you plan to implement custom models and dataset for your new applications, we provide a dataset [template](data/template_dataset.py) and a model [template](models/template_model.py) as a starting point.

 ## Pull Request
 You are always welcome to contribute to this repository by sending a [pull request](https://help.github.com/articles/about-pull-requests/).